shervinea/cheatsheet-translation/pl/cs-230-recurrent-neural-networks.md

 **11. Architecture of a traditional RNN ― Recurrent neural networks, also known as RNNs, are a class of neural networks that allow previous outputs to be used as inputs while having hidden states.
 They are typically as follows:**

 &#10230; Rekurencyjna Sieć Neuronowa ― (ang.
-Recurrent Neural Networks, RNN) jest to rodzaj sieci neuronowch, która pozwala poprzednim wyjściom być użytym jako wejścia
+Recurrent Neural Networks, RNN) jest to klasa sieci neuronowych, które pozwalają na użycie poprzednich wyjść jako danych wejściowych przy ukrytych stanach.

 <br>